11/12/2024

 CEO

 Let's go to the last slide.
 Thank you.
-All right.
-Well, so Q3 demonstrated a nice rebound from Q2 lows as communicated previously.
-2024 performance more back-ended than typical.
-Q3's big sequential growth was nice from Q2 levels reflecting this.
-And Q4 should be another good quarter with CLAWS released during this period.
-DLC releases for a number of our other games and the usual year-end holiday boost that we see with our portfolio.
+All right, well, so Q3 demonstrated a nice rebound from Q2 lows.
+As communicated previously, 2024 performance more back-ended than typical.
+Q3's big sequential growth was nice from Q2 levels, reflecting this.
+And Q4 should be another good quarter with Clans released during this period, DLC releases for a number of our other games, and the usual year-end holiday boost that we see with our portfolio.
 Overall, market is still under pressure.
 Big guys are largely doing fine, although you're seeing headlines about optimization moves being made by even the biggest guys.
-But unlike the big guys, many of the indie and small to medium guys, unfortunately, do not have the luxury of the balance sheet flexibility to handle this market issue.
-As a result, over 13,000 job cuts, as we talked about through the end of Q3, likely more cuts coming over the next couple quarters.
+But unlike the big guys, many of the indie and small to medium guys, unfortunately, do not have the luxury of the balance and flexibility to handle this market issue.
+As a result, over 13,000 job cuts as we talked about through the end of Q3, likely more cuts coming over the next couple quarters.
 However, EG7 remains quite solid with the benefit of our portfolio with recurring cash flows and also stable balance sheet.
 This allows us to be able to stay focused on our business plan without getting distracted.
-Primary focus remains on organic growth with new products such as CLAWS and new titles that we have slated for next year.
-We're very excited about.
-Secondarily, our focus is opportunistic M&A. Singularity 6, a great example of what a combination of the attractive deal terms, a strategic fit with our vision and strategy and the upside potential made a lot of sense.
+Primary focus remains on organic growth with new products such as clans and new titles that we have slated for next year we're very excited about.
+Secondarily, our focus is opportunistic M&A. Singularity VI, a great example of where the combination of the attractive deal terms, our strategic fit with our vision and strategy, and the upside potential made a lot of sense.
 We are continuing to look for opportunities similar to this that could provide a highly favorable risk-reward balance for continuing to fuel our growth, but only if it makes sense.
 So we're excited for 2025 coming up.
-And Q3 and Q4 should be showing a nice trend leading into 2025 with Q2 behind us, having been the trough for the year and along our transition from investment to producing nice return for the shareholders.
+And Q3 and Q4 should be showing nice trend leading into 2025 with Q2 behind us having been the trough for the year and along our transition from investment to producing nice return for the shareholders.
 So that concludes our Q3 earnings presentation.
 And now back over to Ludwig for the Q&A session.
 Thank you.

 speaker